alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/09-seamless-data-interaction/08-edit-item.md

 :::

-So far, data items created through silent submit mode also support editing!
-What's the problem, um... and one last one.
+So far, data items created through silent submit mode also support editing.
+There is just one more thing to cover.

 ## When the data item being edited is submitted successfully

 When the user is editing a data item that has not been successfully submitted, it suddenly submits successfully!
 At this time, we need to replace the virtual data used in the edit page with actual data, for example, replace the virtual id with the actual id, and use the actual id to submit in the next edit.
-This is also very simple, we only need to monitor This is done by silently submitting the success event, which will receive a data collection consisting of virtual data and real data.
+This is also very simple.
+We only need to listen for the silent submit success event, which receives a collection of virtual data and real data.

 ```javascript
 import { onSilentSubmitSuccess, stringifyVData } from 'alova/client';